Buying tickets to a Premier League game at Liverpool FC is among the great challenges…

 Bonus Idea: Check out Smaller Clubs

-I know that you (and/or your teenager) wants to see Chelsea, but if it’s going to cose hundreds of dollars per person … well, you have to make that call for yourself.
-But having been to more than 60 games all over the country, I can tell you I would much rather go to a lower-league game, if it’s a local rivalry or some other big event, than pay God-knows-what to sit with the other tourists and watch Chelsea dismantle some nobody.
+We know that you (and/or your teenager) want to see Chelsea, but if it’s going to cost hundreds of dollars per person … well, you have to make that call for yourself.
+But having been to more than 100 games all over the country, we can tell you that we would much rather go to a lower-league game, if it’s a local rivalry or some other big event, than pay God-knows-what to sit with the other tourists and watch Chelsea dismantle some nobody.

-So I would encourage you – instead of or in addition to your Chelsea FC experience – to check out one of the many lower-league clubs around London.
-There are two within walking distance of Chelsea, for example!
+So we encourage you – instead of or in addition to your Chelsea FC experience – to check out one of the many lower-league clubs around London.